live-codes/livecodes/docs/docs/features/import.md

 LiveCodes supports importing code from a wide variety of sources.

-The Import screen can be accessed from the settings menu → Import.
+The Import screen can be accessed from the app menu → Import.

 ![LiveCodes Import](../../static/img/screenshots/import.jpg)